OldBeafantles/Discode/README.md

 If you see any bugs, please create an issue with the details.

 If you wanna merge your improvments, please ensure your code respects the google's formatting style by running `beautify.bat` if you're on Windows or `beautify.sh` if you're on Linux.
-In both cases, you would need to install [yapf](https://github.com/google/yapf).

 ## Changelog

+**07/03/2018**

+- Updated requirements for correct installation
+- Fixed a little bug on `info` command which wasn't showing the complete Python version in some cases

+**06/03/2018**<br>
-**06/03/2018** First version of the bot (**1.0.0**)
+First version of the bot (**1.0.0**)